RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 - A responsive website, mobile first design - with at least the following content:
     - the main section, with the game interface.
 For this we need:
       - a collection of pug pictures.
 Potential problem: as the board increases in number of tiles, tile size will decrease and pictures might be become hard to keep apart.
-      - code to generate a board of tiles, with the pug pictures on the other side of the tiles in a random configuration.
+      - code to generate a sequence of random numbers, with the numbers equating to pictures on the board.
-      - code that allows for flipping of the tiles and revealing the pug picture.
-      - code that checks whether the two flipped tiles match or not:
+      - code that checks whether the player gave the right sequence as input.
-        - if they match, keep them flipped and keep track.
-        - if they don't match, flip them back.
-    - a navbar, for quick navigation to individual scoreboards and collective scoreboards.
+    - a navbar, for quick navigation to the scoreboard.
     - a basic footer

 Content requirements: